 The Transmission Shift Lever (9) (Figure 3-2) is located on the right side of the steering column.
 The control lever operates the transmission selector valve electrically.
 Positioning the lever up actuates forward and positioning the lever down actuates reverse.
 When the lever is in neutral, it rests in a detent.
 To move the lever up or down, pull up on the lever first.
-The transmission can only be shifted into Forward or Reverse when the brake pedal is pressed.
 To shift the transmission to first, second, or third gear, rotate the knob to 1, 2, or 3.